emanaku/ema-cp-reorder-pages/README.md

 pages in a course unit, because otherwise (each single details of) the modules have to be copied by hand.
 More about this feature request here: https://premium.wpmudev.org/forums/topic/coursepress-feature-request-reorder-pages-within-units

-I heard there has been a version of CoursePress offering the reordering, but the function got switched off because of some problems.
-I never run into that version ;-)

-When I started to look into this problem I realized quickly, that I should not attack it on the level of the UI (and the JavaScript data structures) - because, if this would be easily possible, the development team would have been successful with their former approach already.
+When I started to look into this problem I realized quickly, that I should not attack it on the level of the UI (and the JavaScript data structures) - because, if this would be easily possible, the development team would have been successful with this already.

 So I decided, I want to work only on the database level.
 After doing some reverse engineering, it turned out, that the data structure of courses / units / pages and modules was kind of messed